rchakode/realopinsight/doc/sphinx/source/overview/index.rst

 especially challenging when the amount of devices monitored increases.

-That's where RealOpInsight comes in, providing a integrated and flexible business intelligence toolkit, that, based on a :doc:`hierarchical service dependency tree model <concepts>`, gives you an accurate insight on the healthy of your business processes.
-This chapter introduces its features, its basic concepts and how it works.
+That's where RealOpInsight comes in, providing a integrated and flexible business intelligence toolkit, that, based on a hierarchical  service dependency tree model <concepts>, gives you an accurate insight on the healthy of your business processes.
+This chapter introduces its features, its basic concepts and how it works:

 .. toctree::